nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 Step 4 and pushing changes will be repeated for as long as you're working on the project.
 We'll look at all the steps in more detail below.

 ### Step 1: Make the Repo and Files
-- Start a new repo in VS Code.
+- Start a new repo in VS Code (instructions below).
 You can call it whatever you want, and delete it later.
 Include:
 - A `REAME.md` with whatever you'd like
 - A `requirements.txt` file with `jupyterlab` version 3.3.2 (just like the one in this episode)
 - A `.gitignore` file that will ignore your Python virtual environment